ciaraosull/project-3-mastermind/README.md

 * The order of the code hint will be any GREENs first and then ORANGE so it does not match the order of the players numbers in their guess.

+>
-    *   For example:
+>For example:
+>

-    *   the secret code is 1, 2, 3, 4
+>       secret code is 1, 2, 3, 4
+>
-    *   the guess is: 1, 3, 5, 4
+>       guess is: 1, 3, 5, 4
+>
-    *   the code hint will be: GREEN GREEN ORANGE
+>       code hint will be: GREEN GREEN ORANGE
+>

-    *   This represent 1 & 4 as two GREENs and 3 as ORANGE
+> This represent 1 & 4 as two GREENs and 3 as ORANGE

 * If none of the 4 numbers are correct, the player will recieve feedback to state this, otherwise they will not be told which numbers are incorrect.